Hawk is the main protagonist in the 1980’s high-fantasy cult classic Hawk the Slayer.

 After putting his son’s body on a pyre, Voltan rode alone to the Church.
 There he made his threats.
 Voltan would return with his men and destroy them all!

 Hawk attacked Voltan’s camp first.
-After a quick battle, Hawk met his brother.
-Voltan held a dagger to the Abbess’ throat.
+After a quick battle, he met his brother.
+But Voltan held a dagger to the Abbess’ throat.
 With the threat to her life, Hawk and his companions retreated.

 One of the Sisters took matters into her own hands.
 She offered a plan that would give Voltan both the ransom and his brother Hawk.
 In exchange, Voltan would return the Abbess and promise to never bother the Church again.
 Voltan agreed.